 The education of a student is not only the responsibility of the teacher, but also of the parent and the child.
 For this reason, a Parent-Teacher-Student Compact has been developed and is utilized in our school.
 This document serves as an agreement between all parties that they will adhere to certain duties and responsibilities to ensure the success of the student.
-The compact is provided to parents at the Parent University (Open House) and at parent conferences.
-The compact is posted on the campus website and copies are available in all campus offices.
+It is provided to all parents at Parent Orientation meetings, Parent Conferences, and Open House.
 The compact is reviewed at student and parent conferences to remind each participant of their responsibilities.
 These compacts are also used to motivate students and parents to become more involved in the educational process and to let parents know that they are equal partners in their child's learning.